RichardPinewood/ZethiraHD/README.md

-Important :   This project was built only to show off, but who knows one day i make it accesible for everyone to use !
+Important : This project was built only to show off,for legal reasons i wont make it online !

 Here i display a small demo of the prototype :